-The external benchmark for measurement of OHS Performance is completion of the State Cover OHS Self Audit.
-Council awaits 2011 Audit results provide an indication of both 'documentation' and 'implementation' for each of the 35 elements together with a total score for the complete audit.
-The LGSA are currently establishing a range of bench marks across local government which Gunnedah Shire Council will be participating in this expands beyond safety line-items to include retention and absenteeism elements.
+The benchmark for measurement of WHS Performance is completion of the State Cover OHS Self Audit.
+The 2011 Audit results provide an indication of both 'documentation' and 'implementation' for each of the elements together with a total score for the complete audit.
+The following table indicates Councils self audit performance against the StateCover average and the DLG Group.